|If you have a large

 Choose Metadata for Database

 You have already chosen metadata to work with.
 Those items appear with text entry boxes on the main application window.
 All those metadata items will be in the database.
 In addition, you may choose other metadata for the database that will not have text entry boxes.
 Typically, these are items you want to search for but never change.
 Some examples: file creation date, file path, image size, camera settings, GPS data.
-Specify this metadata on the Settings/Metadata window with a Size = "none".
+Specify this metadata on the "Program Settings/Metadata" window with a Size = "none".

 Choose Photo Repositories and Create Database

 Specify the folders whose image metadata is to be in the database.
 Typically, these are top-level folders where photos are stored.
 (These folders will be searched recursively so images in all subfolders will be included.)
-To add a folder, on the Settings/Repositories window, right-click and select "Add Folder".
+To add a folder, on the "Program Settings/Repositories" window, right-click and select "Add Folder".
 Alternatively, you can simply drag a folder onto this panel.
 (This does not actually move or change that folder.)

 Once you have specified the photo repositories, right-click and select "Update Database".
 This will create the database by locating every image file in every photo repository and writing your selected metadata to the database.
 If this takes a long time because of a large number of photos, you can interrupt the process by pressing "Cancel" and later resume where you left off.
 You must rerun "Update Database" whenever any files in the photo repositories change.